Kingsley Coman: Style of play

-Regarded as one of the most promising young players of his generation, Coman is a quick, talented and technically gifted winger, with good dribbling skills, vision, and explosive speed and acceleration.
+Coman is a quick, talented and technically gifted winger, with good dribbling skills, vision, and explosive speed and acceleration.
 He is capable of playing on either flank, or even in the centre, as an offensive midfielder or as a striker.
 Although he is naturally right-footed, his preferred position is on the left, which allows him to beat opponents in one on one situations, cut into the centre onto his right foot, and either shoot on goal, create chances for teammates, or make attacking runs into the area.
 In 2015, Don Balón named him one of the 101 best young players in the world.

-Under Julian Nagelsmann at Bayern and Didier Deschamps in the France senior national team, Coman has occasionally played as an attacking right wingback.
+Under Julian Nagelsmann at Bayern and Didier Deschamps in the France senior national team, Coman has occasionally played as an attacking right wing-back.

 Personal life

 In June 2017, Coman was arrested for domestic violence after physically assaulting model Sephora Goignan, his ex-girlfriend and mother of his first child.
 Coman reportedly admitted to the charges on Instagram.
 In September 2017 Coman pleaded guilty in a French court and agreed to pay €5,000 to Goignan.
 In June 2021, he had his third child with his Swedish girlfriend Sabrina, with whom he owns an apartment in Stockholm.
 During UEFA Euro 2024 he left the camp of the France national team to attend the birth of his fourth child.

+Coman is a supporter of English football club Bolton Wanderers, due to his childhood admiration of Jay Jay Okocha.